princeKike27/princeKike27/README.md

 - 👋 Hi, I’m @princeKike27
 - 👀 I'm a Data Analyst and a Python enthusiast.
-My expertise is in BI, Sales and Marketing Analytics.
+My expertise is in Sales Analytics and Business Intelligence.
 - 🌱 I’m currently learning Data Science
 - 💞️ Data, Technology, Sports Analytics and Philosophy are my passions.
 My name is Enrique Barón Gómez and I have been working in the data analysis field doing sales analytics and Business Intelligence for the past 4 years.